DPDP v. GDPR

 Penalties

-In accordance with GDPR, data controllers and processors are expected to work with the DPO to resolve complaints.
+Data controllers and processors should work with the DPO to resolve complaints in accordance with GDPR.
 The data subjects can contact the DPO directly to exercise their GDPR-guaranteed rights.
 In some circumstances, data subjects can also immediately contact the Supervisory Authority to seek legal redress.
 The PDP gives data fiduciaries responsibility for maintaining effective grievance redressal procedures.
-The appointed officer can be contacted if the data subject has concerns, in which case the issue must be resolved within 30 days.
+If the data subject has concerns, they can contact the appointed officer, who must resolve the issue within 30 days.
 An appeal panel can handle grievances resulting from decisions made by adjudicating authorities.

 The DPDP Bill outlines sanctions of up to Rs 500 crore for various offences.
 The Indian Data Protection Board will decide on the specific fines.
 Contrarily, the GDPR stipulates that penalties structure can be up to 20 million Euros or, in the case of an undertaking, up to 4% of the entire global revenue of the prior fiscal year, depending on what is higher, for very serious violations, as mentioned in Art.
 83(5) GDPR.
 But even the list of less serious offences in Article 83(4) GDPR stipulates fines of up to 10 million Euros or, in the case of an undertaking, up to 2% of its total global revenue for the prior fiscal year, whichever is larger.
 Moreover, the Bill does not prescribe compensation to data principals.